tdeekens/flopflip/readme.md

 redux or without.
 Again, behind the scenes the build on `@flopflip/react` to share common logic.

+- `useFeatureToggle` a React hook to read a single flag
+- `useFeatureToggles` a React hook to read multiple flags at once
+- `useAdapterStatus` a React hook to read the underlying adapter's status
 - `branchOnFeatureToggle` a Higher-Order Component (HoC) to conditionally render components depending on feature toggle state
 - `injectFeatureToggle` a HoC to inject a feature toggle onto the `props` of a